vectordotdev/log-event-json-schema/README.md

 4. [Timber for Python](https://github.com/timberio/timber-python)
 5. [Timber for Ruby](https://github.com/timberio/timber-ruby)

-The Timber libraries provide a better default log policy for the languages they serve.
+The Timber libraries are open source libraries that provide a better default log policy for the languages they serve.
 As a result, they automatically structure logs into official events.
 Structuring events without a versioned definition partially defeats the purpose.
 This JSON schema allows downstream consumers to understand and rely on the structure of the data.
 It creates a contract and provides for a much more stable and pleasant environment for any consumer of this data.

 ## Examples